-There is a shortage of family doctors in many areas in Ontario.
+There is a shortage of family doctors in some areas in Ontario.
 It may take you some time to find a doctor.

 A family doctor is also called general practitioner (GP).
 Family doctors are usually the first doctors to diagnose and treat most medical problems.
 If you need to see a specialist doctor, usually, you need a family doctor to refer you.
 Family doctors also order laboratory and other tests.